Four Loko: Discontinued flavors

 Original formulations of both beverages were a malt liquor based, caffeinated alcoholic energy drink with added guarana and taurine.

 In 2008, Phusion Projects began selling their products in Canada and Europe.
 The European version of Four MaXed is sold in 8.3 oz (250 mL) glass bottles and aluminum cans and is spirit-based; the United States version has a malt liquor base.

 In 2009, Four Loko ranked fourth in sales growth among alcoholic beverages at 7-Eleven stores in the United States.

+In October 2010, a new flavor called Lemon Lime was first produced.

-On November 16, 2010, Phusion Projects issued a press release announcing that the company would be reformulating all Four brand beverages to remove caffeine, guarana, and taurine from the products.
+On November 16, 2010, Phusion Projects issued a press release announcing that the company would be reformulating all Four-brand beverages to remove caffeine, guarana, and taurine from the products.
 The new product was reintroduced in January 2011.

 On October 25, 2013, Four Loko was distributed for the first time in Puerto Rico.
 Four Loko kept the standard 12% alcohol but in a reduced can size of 16 oz (475 mL), and with only three flavors: